IndiMentor/rg/README.md

 close the browser
 * put search for reviews into the app so they don't have to cut switch apps, paste etc

+### Theme's

+1. Wrapper for signatures
+2. Inline for use in ads
+3. Centered Column